ECS-CS/html/Y1-Q4-Capstone/Week3Day2.md

 # HTML (5 MINS)

-Today's lesson is about the LAST section on our webpage, the Footer.

 The Footer is the very last section on EVERY webpage.
-Usually, in this section you find copyright information, an additional navigational menu that your users can use, or a contact form.
+Usually, in this section you find copyright information, an additional navigational menu that your users can use, or a contact form, etc...

 In HTML5 there is a special element designed for Footers: